strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ## Sending emails with a controller or service

+The Email plugin comes with an `email` [service](/developer-docs/latest/development/backend-customization/services.md#services) that includes/offers/provides 2 functions to send emails:
-The functions `send()` and `sendTemplatedEmail()` are available to send emails.
-The `send()` function directly contains the email contents, while the `sendTemplatedEmail()` function consumes data from the Content Manager to populate emails, streamlining programmatic emails.
+* `send()` directly contains the email contents,
+* `sendTemplatedEmail()` consumes data from the Content Manager to populate emails, streamlining programmatic emails.

 ### Using the `send()` function